 WHAT DO I GET WHEN I SUBSCRIBE?

-- SOCIAL IMPACT FILMS: Exclusive access to more than 100 award-winning SIMA Classroom films and bonus features (Filmmaker Q&As, Resource Links, SIMA Lesson Plans and Discussion Guides).
+- SOCIAL IMPACT FILMS: Exclusive access to more than 150 award-winning SIMA Classroom films and bonus features (Filmmaker Q&As, Resource Links and Discussion Guides).
 During your subscription term SIMA Classroom will grow.
 Titles will be added automatically and you will be notified of new additions.

 - LESSON PLANS: Participatory, project-based lesson plans that transform the ideas and innovations inspired by films into action-based skill-building activities.

 - PLAYLISTS: Curated film selections that bring together lesson plans and films on numerous global citizenship education themes.
-You’ll find playlists on the 17 sustainable development goals, human rights, gender equality and more.
+You’ll find playlists on the 17 sustainable development goals, human rights, gender equality, environmental justice and more.